jwelsch/CommandLineLib/README.md

 * value2 (Ordinal = 2, Optional = true)
 * value3 (Ordinal = 3, Optional = false)
 ### Ordinal
 Specified the order that the argument should appear on the command line.
 Zero or less is any order.
 Greater than zero means the argument should appear in that order (ascending).
 If no ordinal is specified, the default is zero.
 Multiple switch or compound arguments can have the same ordinal.
 Those with the same ordinal can be in any order within that ordinal number.
 Only one argument (switch or value) can have a specific ordinal if that ordinal is assigned to a value argument.
+Defaults to zero.
 ### RangeMax
 The maximum (inclusive) allowed value of a value argument.
+Defaults to system minimum value for that type.
 ### RangeMin
 The minimum (inclusive) allowed value of a value argument.
+Defaults to system maximum value for that type.
 ### ShortName
 A short descriptor for the argument.
 Used in generating help.
+Defaults to the Indicator for switches and compounds.
+For values it defaults to the name of the property.
 ### ValueCaseSensitive
 Setting to True will make the values on EnumValue and EnumCompound arguments case sensitive.
 If False they will not be case sensitive.
+Defaults to False.
 ***
 ## Automatically Generated Help
 CommandLineLib can automatically generate command line usage help text.
 Make sure that the arguments have at least the Description named parameter set.
 For best results, set the ShortName named parameter for value arguments, as well (switch and compound arguments default to using their Identifier).